JackBettam/LinuxTest/ImportantCommands.md

 * Selecting the 'c' button will show the respective atomic sphere structure.
 * Selecting the 'r' button of the protein will show the ribbon form of the protein.
 * selecting the  'm' button will show the molecular surface for the selection
 5. Interactions can be shown for a relevant docking by selecting Analyze -> Dockings -> Show Interactions.
+This produces an image showing amino acid residues interacting with the ligand.

 ## References
 [^1]: Basic docking - Autodock Vina 1.2.0 documentation, [https://autodock-vina.readthedocs.io/en/latest/docking_basic.html](https://autodock-vina.readthedocs.io/en/latest/docking_basic.html), (Accessed March 2023)